TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 0x08D60000+0x22AC+0x124+0x30
 ```

-All of these addends are constant and no pointers are involved. we don't need to worry about memory allocation, pointers, etc.!
+All add offsets are constant, and no pointers are involved.
+We do not need to worry about memory allocation, pointers, etc.!
 This means that, if the same code is executed again (as it does, as determined empirically by the patch functionality over the years), the variable positioning in the memory is **constant**!

 Furthermore, if we disable the patch, we can see that only the constant values used in the calculation are modified.
 Elegant!